-orman B. Anderson has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in both government and non-profit sectors.
-He has also provided extensive volunteer service to a number of foundations, government agencies, universities, and non-profit organizations.
+orman B. Anderson, PhD, trained as a clinical psychologist, has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in government, non-profit, and higher education sectors.

-Prior to joining APA, Dr. Anderson was an Associate Director of the National Institutes of Health (NIH) and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
+Prior to joining APA, Dr. Anderson was the founding Associate Director of the National Institutes of Health (NIH) in charge of social and behavioral science, and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
 At NIH, he facilitated behavioral and social sciences research across all of the Institutes and Centers of the NIH.
-Under his purview was behavioral and social research in such areas as cancer, heart disease, diabetes, children’s health, mental health, minority health, aging, and oral health, among others.

-In addition to his formal leadership roles, Anderson served as an associate professor at Duke University and as a professor at the Harvard School of Public Health.
+In addition to his formal leadership roles, Dr. Anderson served as a tenured associate professor at Duke University and as a professor at the Harvard School of Public Health.
 He is well-known for his research and writing on health and behavior, and on racial/ethnic and economic health disparities.
-For his research, service, and leadership, he has received a number of significant awards from scientific societies and universities, including four honorary doctorate degrees.
-He currently serves on the boards of directors and advisory boards of several for-profit and non-profit organizations.
+For his research, service, and leadership, he has received a number of significant awards from scientific societies and universities.

 Among his numerous honors, in 2012 Anderson was elected to membership in the Institute of Medicine (now the National Academy of Medicine) of the National Academies of Science.
 In 2013, he was inducted into the Black College Hall of Fame for his work in science.
 Anderson is also the recipient of four honorary doctorate degrees.